Blugold-Group/TALONS/README.md

 The tools are meant to work together, passing inputs and outputs between each other to extend the capabilities of each one

+Named after Nyota Uhura, a communications officer in Star Trek

 ### Water Bottle

 A set of scripts which run basic file forensics tasks, including